-Many thanks to Dr. Lisa Hawes who took time of her weekend to share these insights.
+Many thanks to Dr. Lisa Hawes who took the time off her weekend to share these insights.
 We hope this information will help you when discussing a treatment plan with your urologist.
-And if you are happened to be in Maryland, here is contact information for Dr. Hawes’ practice.
+And if you are happened to be in Maryland, here is the contact information for Dr. Hawes’ practice.

 What Else Can You Do When Antibiotics Fail?

 When it comes to the best treatment for recurrent chronic UTIs there are two main camps.